therealhalonen/PhishSticks/notes/ollikainen/notes.md

 ### Payloads

 #### Keylogger
- - Research passthrough capabilities
+ - Research passthrough capabilities of the DigiSpark
  - Research actual method of how keyloggers work
  - Research possibilities of LoRa for sending data
- -

 #### Ransomware
  - Write up a ethics & security warning to consider the actual implications of the possible harm done by the payload